This page contains questions and answers for the Pennsylvania Conservation Explorer (Explorer).

 The Conservation Explorer charges users $40 the convenience of creating a project online and generating one or more PNDI Receipts specific to that project, as well as being able to submit them to the agency through the tool.
-It requires Visa, MasterCard or Discover Card for payment.
+It requires a credit card for payment.
 The user will be charged upon generating a first draft receipt.
 Afterwards, the user may modify and/or finalize the draft receipt for that project without additional payment.

 Will I be charged for each individual receipt?

 No, revisions to a single project can be made multiple times without having to pay more than once.
 For example, a user may create a draft receipt, modify the project footprint as many times as necessary, and finalize the receipt, only paying once.

 Yes, applicants can download, complete, and mail-in the Manual Project Submission Form and submit their project materials for manual review by the agencies.
 Manual submission requires applicants to coordinate with all four agencies and mail all required project materials in order to determine potential impacts on species.

 How do I apply to become an exempt user?